-New section 44.02 provides that the owner of copyright in a work or other subjectmatter may file with the Minister a request for assistance in pursuing remedies under the Copyright Act with respect to copies imported or exported in contravention of new section 44.01, and the form and manner in which the request is to be made.
+New section 44.02 provides that the owner of copyright in a work or other subject-matter may file with the Minister a request for assistance in pursuing remedies under the Copyright Act with respect to copies imported or exported in contravention of new section 44.01.
+This request for assistance shall be made in the form and manner specified by the Minister.
+In addition, the Minister may, as a condition of accepting a request for assistance, require that the copyright owner provide a security to guarantee the fulfilment of his or her obligations.

 New sections 44.03 to 44.07 contain measures relating to detained copies and deal with the disclosure of information that may be made between a customs officer and an owner of copyright.
-These provisions of Bill C-56 refer to section 101 of the Customs Act, which provides:
+These provisions of Bill C-8 refer to section 101 of the Customs Act, which provides: